The browser is not supported

 Electric Mountain Biking

-How to get started with electric mountain biking.
+How do I get started with electric mountain biking?

-Have lots of fun riding in nature with electric support.
+You can have lots of fun riding in nature with electric support.
 It's a feeling of freedom, adventure and a touch of thrill when you ride your electric mountain bike through forests, across meadows and along unpaved paths.
-No tarmac, but real terrain - that's exactly what the electric mountain bike is made for.
+No tarmac and off-road terrain, that's exactly what the electric mountain bike is made for.
 The motor assistance helps you when the going gets tough and lets you experience longer tours with more enjoyment.
-Here you can find out how to prepare for your first trail, what equipment you need - and why getting started with e-mountain biking is easier than you think.
+Here you can find out how to prepare for your first trail, what equipment you need and why getting started with e-mountain biking is easier than you think.

-A electric mountain bike (e-MTB for short) is the perfect partner for your outdoor adventure - especially if you are not a bike pro.
+An electric mountain bike (e-MTB for short) is the perfect partner for your outdoor adventure, especially if you are not a bike pro.
 The "E" stands for electric, or the electric motor that the e-MTBs are equipped with.
 This supports you when pedalling and gives you an extra boost with every pedal stroke.
-Important: The motor only switches on when you pedal, so you have push the pedals yourself.
+One important thing to remember is that the motor only switches on when you pedal, so you have to push the pedals yourself.
 You can also set the support levels.
-This makes riding uphill doable even for beginners - and you can perhaps enjoy the ride even more.
+This makes riding uphill doable even for beginners.

 Is an electric mountain bike worthwhile?